Karinthandan: Chain tree

 As Karinthandan lay dying, he placed a curse on the forest and the mountain pass, saying that no one who betrayed another in the region would ever find their way back home.
 Legend has it that Karinthandan's spirit remained in the forest, and his soul was trapped in a nearby fig tree, which later became known as the Wayanad Chain Tree.

 The tree is named after the chains that are wrapped around it, which are said to have been placed there by a British engineer who got lost in the forest and was unable to find his way out until a local tribal elder led him to the tree.
 The elder explained the legend of Karinthandan and the curse, and told the engineers that the only way to lift the curse was to perform a ritual by tying a chain around the tree three times and making a wish.

-Today, the Wayanad Chain Tree is a popular tourist attraction, and visitors come from all over to see the tree and learn about the legend of Karinthandan.
-The tree is located in a beautiful forested area, and there are several trails and viewpoints nearby that offer views of the surrounding mountains and valleys.
+Today, the Wayanad Chain Tree is a popular tourist attraction.
+Visitors come from all over the world to see the tree and learn about the legend of Karinthandan.
+The tree is located in a forested area and there are several trails and viewpoints nearby that offer views of the surrounding mountains and valleys.

 In popular culture

 Karinthandan's story has been passed down through generations as part of the folklore and cultural heritage of the Wayanad region of Kerala, and has therefore been featured in various forms of popular culture.

 One example is the Malayalam novel Karinthandan by Sanal Krishnan, which was published in 2021.
 The novel tells the story of Karinthandan and explores his thoughts, emotions, and motivations as he guides British engineers through the forests of Wayanad.
-In addition to literature, Karinthandan's story has also been featured in local art forms such as theatre, dance,movie, and music.
+In addition to literature, Karinthandan's story has also been featured in local art forms such as theatre, dance, movie, and music.